We'll be updating the FAQs soon.

 Is there something wrong with my monitor earphones, because they stop working so often when I'm listening to a cochlear implant?

 The Freedom CI processor's earphones automatically shut off after about 90 seconds to save power.
 Just press any button on the cochlear implant processor to re-activate the earphones.
-The new N5 processor does not shut off.
+The N5 processor does not shut off.

 What is the difference between practicing specific targeted speech sounds and practising speech through reading?